originphp/framework/docs/getting-started.md

 Download and install [Docker](https://www.docker.com/products/docker-desktop) and let this rock your world.
 Your app will be built within a docker container, which you can start and shutdown as needed.
 The Docker container is only intended for development, and it will act very similar to a real server.

-The first time use the docker container, you will need to build this, which might take a few minutes.
+The first time that you use the docker container, you will need to build this, which might take a few minutes.

 ```bash
 $ cd bookmarks